SUNYOTECH/api-docs/source/index.md

 > Make sure to replace `stamperystampery` with your client secret.

-Using your secret token, you can use it to authenticate using the libraries
+Authenticate within the libraries using your secret token

 ## Authenticate via username and password